Nativity of Jesus in art: Proto-Renaissance in Italy

-Pulpit Relief from the Pisa Baptistry by Nicola Pisano, 1260, is based in style on the reliefs of Roman sarcophagi.
+Relief of the Nativity from the pulpit in the Pisa Baptistery by Nicola Pisano, 1260, is based in style on the reliefs of Roman sarcophagi.

 The Nativity in the Scrovegni Chapel by Giotto is very close in composition and style to the sculpture at Pisa.

 Bernardo Daddi was influenced towards realism by the paintings of Giotto.

 Taddeo Gaddi painted the first large night scene in this Annunciation to the Shepherds.

 Renaissance and after

 From the 15th century onwards, the Adoration of the Magi increasingly became a more common depiction than the Nativity proper, partly as the subject lent itself to many pictorial details and rich colouration, and partly as paintings became larger, with more space for the more crowded subject.
 The scene is increasingly conflated with the Adoration of the Shepherds from the late Middle Ages onwards, though they have been shown combined on occasions since Late Antiquity.
 In the West the Magi developed large exotically dressed retinues, which sometimes threaten to take over the composition by the time of the Renaissance; there is undoubtedly a loss of concentration on the religious meaning of the scenes in some examples, especially in 15th-century Florence, where large secular paintings were still a considerable novelty.
 The large and famous wall-painting of the Procession of the Magi in the Magi Chapel of the Palazzo Medici there, painted by Benozzo Gozzoli in 1459–1461 and full of portraits of the family, only reveals its religious subject by its location in a chapel, and its declared title.
 There are virtually no indications that this is the subject contained in the work itself, although the altarpiece for the chapel was the Adoration in the Forest by Filippo Lippi (now Berlin).